projectcapsule/capsule/docs/operator/references.md

-`--enable-leader-election` | Start a leader election client and gain leadership before executing the main loop. | `true` `--zap-log-level` | The log verbosity with a value from 1 to 10 or the basic keywords.  | `4` `--zap-devel` | The flag to get the stack traces for deep debugging.  | `null` `--configuration-name` | The Capsule Configuration CRD name, a default is installed automatically | `default`
+`--enable-leader-election` | Start a leader election client and gain leadership before executing the main loop. | `true` `--zap-log-level` | The log verbosity with a value from 1 to 10 or the basic keywords.  | `4` `--zap-devel` | The flag to get the stack traces for deep debugging.  | `null` `--configuration-name` | The Capsule Configuration CRD name, a default is installed automatically | `capsule-default`

 ## Capsule Configuration